-We honor eco-beneficial ways of planting at the labyrinth for the bees, butterflies, organisms and the contemplative walkers.
+We honor eco-beneficial ways of planting at the labyrinth for the bees, butterflies, birds, soil, organisms and the contemplative walkers.

 We have hosted meetings of the Hudson Valley Natural Beekeepers.
 We now have our own six hives and a lead beekeeper, an associate beekeeper, two back-up beekeepers, one support person and many observers watching the bees forage and bring home pollen in the)-pockets on their back legs.
 We delight in learning from the bees, both the mystery and their mystical aspects as we learn to grow quiet and pay attention.

 We have walked with a Native American woman, with our Mariandale staff, and with other Dominican women.
 Together we learn to listen to the sounds around and above us, the sights, shapes, textures, names and stance of the trees, the contours and texture of the land and how it speaks to us of its’ gifts and its needs.
 We have walked with homeless adults, persons with special needs, children and families.
 We witness how attentive and alive and quiet people get as they become aware of this awesome planet and how relaxed and restored they become as they relate to Mother Earth and absorb the wonders of the natural world.

 Exploring “Art as a Tool for Conflict Resolution and Reconciliation” to build our community and cross-fertilize ideas and skills around relevant issues of our time.
 We focus on focus on immigration, refugees, and homelessness in particular.
 People will be invited to participate, and Mariandale will present a series of gallery displays open to the public, followed by a summit on the topic.